chromatic-solfege/chromatic-solfege-for-lilypond/readme.md

 			chromatic solfege.

 		- test_chromatic.js
-			A simple test program for "chromatic" module.
+			A simple test program for `chromatic` module.

 		- test_chromatic_html.js
-			A simple test program for "chromatic" module.
+			A simple test program for `chromatic` module.

 		- makech
 			This automates all compilation process.
 This executes the specified